ArslanYM/JS--ReactJS/React/Week1/Day2/reactapp/README.md

 - We can pass props when we call them , and then use them to produce dynamic components
 - Check the React App to understand
 - Reduce complex code writing
+- Check app.js to understand how it works (src/app.js)